 Day 8: Salkantay Hike (5D/4N) + Back to Cusco + Overnight in Cusco

-Day 11: Flight Back to Lima – Home
+Day 9: Flightto Lima + Flight Back Home

 DAY BY DAY ITINERARY Salkantay Hike

-Day 2: Fly to Cusco, City Tour (B)
+Day 2: Fly to Cusco, City Tour & Overnight in Cusco (B)

-After an early wake up call, you will depart from your hotel in Cusco directly to the village of “Mollepata”, where once you arrive, will enjoy a healthy breakfast to provide you with plenty of energy for the hike.
-We will then load horses with our equipment to begin the Trek to “Cruz Pata” where, once we arrive, will break for a light lunch.
-Following lunch, you will continue on the hike up to “Soraypampa” at 12631 ft (3850 m) where we will arrive in the late afternoon/early evening.
-At this point we will set up the first campsite, and will end the day with a delicious and restorative dinner.
+After an early wake up call, you will depart from your hotel in Cusco directly to the village of “Mollepata”, whereyou will enjoy a healthy and energetic breakfast to get ready for the hike.
+We will then load horses with our equipment to begin the Trek to “Cruz Pata” where youwill have a light lunch.
+After thelunch, you will continue with the hike and reach “Soraypampa” at 12631 ft (3850 m) in the late afternoon/early evening.
+At this point we will set up the first campsite and the day end with a delicious and restorative dinner.

-Day 5: Salkantay Hike: Soyrococha/ Huayraqmachay/ Colpapampa (B, L, S, D)
+Day 5: Salkantay Hike: Soyrococha, Huayraqmachay, Colpapampa & Overnight at the camp (B, L, S, D)

-Early morning, and shortly after breakfast, you will begin the most difficult part of the Trek, walking through the site known as “Pampa Salcantay”.
-On this portion of the trek, the route will take you through the left side of the “Umantay” glacier, and you will continue on this scenic route, passing beside the Salcantay glacier.
-Around noon, we will be at the highest point, Salcantay Umantay at 14763 ft (4500 m).
-At this point, you will have time to watch the Salcantay glaciers in all their natural beauty.
-After an hour of rest, we will have lunch in the area called “Huayrac Pampa”, which is a great spot to feel at one with nature.
-After lunch, we will then continue walking down for 4 hours to “Chaullay” located at 9514 ft (2900 m) where we will set the camp for the second night, and end our eventful day with a nice dinner.
+Shortly after breakfast you will begin the most difficult part of the trek, walking through the site known as “Pampa Salcantay”.
+On this portion of the trek, the route will take you through the left side of the “Umantay” glacier, and you continue on this scenic route passing beside the Salcantay glacier.
+Around noon we will be at the highest point: Salcantay Umantay at 14763 ft (4500 m).
+Here you will have time to enjoy the view of the Salcantay glaciers in all their natural beauty.
+After an hour of rest, we will have lunch in the area called “Huayrac Pampa”, which is a great spot to feel merged with nature.
+After lunch we will continue walking down for 4 hours to “Chaullay”, located at 9514 ft (2900 m) where we set the camp for the second night, and end our eventful day with a nice dinner.

-After an early breakfast, we will embark on a 5-hour walk through the village called “Collpabamba”, located in the rainforest area.
+After an early breakfast we will embark on a 5-hour walk through the village called “Collpabamba”, located in the rainforest area.
 You will have the chance to see waterfalls and a wide variety of plants and flowers before arriving to the area called “La Playa”, where we will break for a well-deserved lunch.
-After lunch, we continue on our trek where we will walk for about 2 hours until we get to the camping area at “Santa Teresa” at 5413 ft (1650 m).
+After lunch, we continue on our trek where walking for about 2 hours until we get to the camping area at “Santa Teresa” at 5413 ft (1650 m).
 It is here that you will be able to go to the thermal baths and freshen up.
-After this, we will set up camp for the night, followed by dinner.
+After the thermal bath we set up camp for the night and have dinner.

-Day 7: Salkantay Hike: Playa/ Hidroelectrica/ Aguas Calientes (B, L, S, D)
+Day 7: Salkantay Hike: Playa, Hidroelectrica & Overnight in Aguas Calientes (B, L, S, D)

-Shortly after breakfast, we will begin a one-hour walk to the “Oroya” (hanging cables system to cross the river).
-After crossing the river, we will walk for roughly one more hour, to get to the Hydroelelectric Central train station, were we will rest and have lunch.
-In the afternoon, we will take the afternoon train to Aguas Calientes where, once we arrive, you will be picked up and transported to our hotel for a nice dinner.
+Shortly after breakfast we will begin a one-hour walk to the “Oroya” (hanging cables system to cross the river).
+After crossing the river, we walk for about one more hour to get to the Hydroelelectric Central train station, where we rest and have lunch.
+In the afternoon we will take the train to Aguas Calientes where you will be picked up and tranferred to your hotel for a nice dinner.

 Day 8: Salkantay Hike Machu Picchu/ Cusco (B)

-After breakfast, you will enjoy a guided tour of the citadel of Machu Picchu (about 2 hours 30 minutes), visiting the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters, the temple of the Three Windows and the cemeteries.
-You will also have free time to stroll around the citadel or to hike the Huaynapichu.
-Lunch today will be at a local restaurant, on your own.
-In the afternoon, you will catch your return train back to Cusco.
-Upon arrival, you will be met and accompanied back to your hotel in Cusco in order to rest after your amazing experience. *If you are interested in hiking the Huaynapichu, please see note in the Price tab.
+After breakfast you will enjoy a guided tour of the citadel of Machu Picchu lasting about 2 hours and 30 minutes.
+You will visit the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters, the temple of the Three Windows and the cemeteries.
+You will also have free time to stroll around the citadel or to hike the Huaynapicchu.
+Lunch today will be at a local restaurant on your own.
+In the afternoon you will catch your train back to Cusco.
+Upon arrival, you will be met and accompanied back to your hotel in Cusco in order to rest after your amazing experience. * If you are interested in hiking the Huaynapicchu, please see note below.

-*Private tours, other levels of accommodations and train options available upon request.
+*Private tours, other accommodation and train options available upon request.